- Home

 2.2.1.8 [bsa89] Supplementary exercise - combining your saved files

-Back to section 2.1: Nominal and ordinal variables
+Back to page 2.1: Nominal and ordinal variables